-If the design or operation of a traffic control device must deviate from a shall or should statement, the deviation will be addressed by the traffic-roadway section in the form of either an operational approval (see chapter 3) or through the design approval process (see section 2.6) depending on the nature of the deviation.
+If the design or operation of a traffic control device must deviate from a shall or should statement, the deviation will be addressed by the traffic engineering section in the form of either an operational approval (see chapter 3) or through the design approval process (see section 2.6) depending on the nature of the deviation.
 The design exception process, used in other disciplines like roadway design, is NOT used for traffic design.
 However, new requirements for pushbutton accessibility are an exception and will require a roadway ADA curb ramp exception if they cannot be met.
 See section 5.4, the Highway Design Manual, and the website for roadway design exceptions and forms for detailed information.

 Certain deviations may be considered experimental and require an additional approval from FHWA.
-All requests for FHWA experimental approval are processed by the traffic-roadway section.
+All requests for FHWA experimental approval are processed by the traffic engineering section.
 See the ODOT Traffic Manual for more information on exceptions, deviations, and requests to experiment.